Winton Woods High School

 Winton Woods High School is a public high school located in Forest Park, just north of Cincinnati, Ohio, United States.
 It is the only high school in the Winton Woods City School District.
 Winton Woods High School serves about 1,560 students from Village of Greenhills, the City of Forest Park, and parts of Springfield Township.

 History

 Winton Woods High School opened during the 1991–92 academic year, after the merging of the district's two former high schools, Greenhills High School and Forest Park High School.
 Winton Woods High School meets in the building that used to house Forest Park High School.

-Academy of Global Studies

-In August 2011, the Academy of Global Studies (AGS) at Winton Woods High School opened its doors to students in Grade 9.
-AGS is part of the Winton Woods City School District and partners with the New Tech Network and the International Studies Schools Network.

-Students in AGS study a standards-based curriculum that prepares them to meet the requirements of the new Ohio Core Standards in English, Mathematics, Science, and Social Studies.
-Students are required to study four years of Spanish or Mandarin Chinese.
-Global themes are integrated in an interdisciplinary fashion through a Project-Based Learning (PBL) environment.
-Students also take a yearly Global Seminar course, as well as complete a Senior Capstone requirement and fulfill service hours.
-AGS also features a "Model UN" program where students compete with other US high schools.
-Ninth grade students have the opportunity to experience the "Heifer Ranch" as part of a field trip to Little Rock, Arkansas.

-The AGS class of 2015 was the first graduating class from this program.